 Here is the most recent life cycle chart.
 This chart is an opinion piece, for fun and conversation starting, not complete, nor actual analysis.

-For those new to this, this chart strives to plot the current state of some clothing and accessory vendors - including many that are often referred to as Preppy and Traditional - as they evolve from young, innovative companies on the left of the chart to company shells/cautionary tales on the right.
+For those new to this, this chart strives to plot the current state of some clothing and accessory vendors - including many referred to using the auto-antonyms of Ivy and Preppy (words that now mean the opposite of what they used to mean) - as they evolve from young, innovative companies on the left of the chart to company shells/cautionary tales on the right.

 The broad characteristics of each stage are as follows (and all characteristics don't apply to all companies):